VedantKh/neflixity/README.md

 # Netflixity

-A modern movie discovery platform with semantic search capabilities powered by OpenAI embeddings.
-Built with Next.js and Flask, this application provides an intuitive interface for finding movies based on natural language queries.
+Think of a story vibe and Netflixity will find a movie based on that.
+Built with Next.js and pgvector on Supabase, this was a fun project.

 [Deployed Website](https://neflixity.vercel.app/)
 ![Example](screenshot.png)